JoeYang1412/GenerateVideoSubtitles/README.md

 1. It is unclear if the dependencies in the requirements file are complete.
 2. The functionality for local sources is actually incomplete.
 3. When processing videos longer than 5 minutes, sometimes only the first 5 minutes are processed.
-4. When processing certain videos, the program may suddenly stop and only output partial results.
+4. When processing certain videos, the program may suddenly stop and only output partial results.(It has been fixed; a language selection option has been added.
+If this issue occurs again, try resolving it by choosing a different language option.)
 5. There may be other issues not mentioned.